hatfieldlibrary/oai-provider-service/README.md

 one in the root directory for development, and a second in `./production`.
 The second file will be used for the compiled application.
 See next section.

-Finally, you may need additional Express server configuration (e.g.: port number).
-You can do this in code, but once again you might consider an external configuration file for convenience and security.
-See `./server/host-config.ts` for a peak at how we do it.
+Finally, you may require additional Express server configuration (e.g.: port number).
+You can make changes in code, but once again you might consider an external configuration file for convenience and security.
+See `./server/host-config.ts` for a peek at how we do it.
 The location of your host configuration file can also be set in `.env` for both development and production.

 ### Run in *production* mode: